Who We Are

 Program Director, Emily Wheeland

-Emily has been with the Delores Project since February of 2015 and oversees all shelter operations including our extended stay Community Transitions and Community Partner programs as well as our front line team of Resident Assistant Staff.
-Prior to working at The Delores Project Emily worked with women, children and transgender people experiencing homelessness and poverty at another local nonprofit.
+Emily began working at Delores as a Resident Assistant in February of 2015 and since that time has served in multiple roles within the organization.
+As Program Director Emily supervises shelter and permanent supportive housing program managers and oversees all PSH and Delores shelter programming and operations.
+Prior to working at The Delores Project Emily worked with women, children and transgender people experiencing homelessness and poverty at another Denver nonprofit.
 Emily has a bachelor's degree in Liberal Studies from Oregon State University with a focus in women's and ethnic studies, a master's degree in Social Justice and Ethics from Iliff School of Theology, and brings to her work an extensive leadership background as well as a passion for equity, justice and the spiritual care of others.
-In her free time she volunteers in grassroots community organizing and enjoys writing, creating art and traveling and adventuring with her partner Sara.
+In her free time she volunteers in grassroots community organizing and enjoys reading, writing, crafting, cooking, baking, traveling and finding new adventures with her family.

 The resident assistant team is the first face that guest see when they come to The Delores Project and are a constant presence during the evenings, weekends, and overnights that the shelter is open.
 They work directly with guests to create a peaceful, secure environment and manage the day to day functioning of the shelter.
 They ensure that the guests are welcomed and safe, provide resources and referrals and help to create a supportive trauma informed experience.